IskandarAyuphan/psychological-aspects-and-bmi/questionnaire.md

 ### Perceived Stress Scale-10 (PSS-10)

 In the **last month**, how often have you felt or thought a certain way?

+Response scale:
-0 - Never
+0 - Never;
-1 - Almost never
+1 - Almost never;
-2 - Sometimes
+2 - Sometimes;
-3 - Fairly often
+3 - Fairly often;
 4 - Very often

 | Item Code | Question Item |